How to Create an SEO Strategy

 5. Pay attention to URLs

 Keyword use in a URL — namely, in the slug after your website address — is considered a small ranking factor.
 This slight boost could be the difference between position eleven and position ten, so write URLs with as much care as you do headlines, subheadings and page text.
-For example, the URL of this page is exposureninja.com/training/toolbox/strategy/seo/ because this piece is all about SEO strategies.
+For example, the URL of this page is exposureninja.com/training/guides/digital-marketing/strategy/seo/ because this piece is all about SEO strategies.

 6. Create 404 pages that don’t make people cry